No Knead Skillet Bread with Olives

 - Drizzle the dough with olive oil, sprinkle it with salt and parsley, and bake for 30 minutes or until browned.

-- Invert and cool completely on a rack before cutting and serving.
+- Invert the skillet bread and cool it completely on a rack before cutting and serving.

-- Mixing the Dough: When combining the ingredients, the water should be warm but not hot.
+- Mixing the dough: When combining the ingredients, the water should be warm but not hot.
+Hot water will kill the yeast, but warm water will make it easier to mix the dough.

-- Flour: I have only tested this recipe with all-purpose flour and haven’t tried it with other types of flour.
+- Flour options: I have only tested this recipe with all-purpose flour and haven’t tested it with other types.

-- Baking Time and Temperature: Every oven is different, so keep an eye on the bread towards the end of the baking time to ensure it doesn’t overbake.
+- Baking time and temperature: Every oven is different, so keep an eye on the bread towards the end of the baking time to ensure it doesn’t overbake.
+Bread is done baking when the center reaches about 190˚F to 210˚F (88˚C to 99˚C) on an instant-read thermometer.

-- Cooling and Serving: Once the bread is baked, transfer it to a wire rack to cool.
-Allow it to cool completely before slicing into it.
+- Cooling and serving: Once the bread is baked, transfer it to a wire rack to cool completely before slicing.
 This helps the bread retain its structure and moisture.
 To maintain the ideal texture of your bread, it’s crucial to remove it from the pan promptly after baking.
-Allowing the bread to remain in the pan can result in wet and soggy bread.
+Allowing the bread to remain in the pan can result in it becoming wet and soggy.

 - Herbs and Seasonings: Add dried herbs like oregano, rosemary, or basil to the dough for extra flavor.